issalig/MSX-USB/installation.md

 </CH376s>
 ```

+**Warning:** If you modify the files in /opt/openMSX/share/machines/ and you recompile and install (make install) your modifications will be lost, that's why it is better to use ~/.openMSX/share/.

 Also make sure the rom file is found, maybe you need to check the rom section.
-Here is how it looks for VG8020.
+Here is how it looks for VG8020 and you should provide vg8020_basic-bios1.rom on r ~/.openMSX/share/systemroms
 ```
 <primary slot="0">
       <ROM id="MSX BIOS with BASIC ROM">